Skip links

 Novus logo

-How does employment work towards offender rehabilitation?
+How does employment impact offender rehabilitation?

-Each year, in England and Wales, approximately 45,000 ex-offenders will return to society after their sentence.
-Around 17% of them will be unemployed and around 23%-31% will reoffend within two years.
+Each year in England and Wales, approximately 45,000 ex-offenders will return to society after their sentence.
+Around 17% of them will be unemployed, and around 23%-31% will reoffend within two years.

-● Independence
+• Independence

-● Status
+• Status

-● Earning power
+• Earning power

-● Structured routine
+• Structured routine

-● Social contact
+• Social contact

-● Sense of purpose and direction
+• Sense of purpose and direction

-● Improved mental health
+• Improved mental health

-● Reintegration into society
+• Reintegration into society

-● A life away from drugs and alcohol
+• A life away from drugs and alcohol

-● A life away from offending behaviour
+• A life away from offending behaviour

 Novus’s role in prison rehabilitation programmes

-Reducing reoffending is what we’re all working towards; we don’t want to see offenders return to prison having committed further offences.
-Our aim is to work with them in such a way that they learn not only from their mistakes, but learn and develop the skills they need to succeed on their release.
+Our aim is to work with offenders in such a way that they learn not only from their mistakes but learn and develop the skills they need to succeed on their release.

-It sounds easy, but it’s not.
-It’s not easy for offenders, and it certainly isn’t something which organisations like Novus can achieve alone.
-Reducing reoffending is a complex issue and one which requires many people working together to address, both from within the criminal justice system and beyond.
+Reducing reoffending is a complex issue - one which requires many people working together to tackle, both from within the criminal justice system and beyond.

-We know that most employers want to do the right thing – for their business, their customers and for their employees.
 They also have the chance to do the right thing for society and for their own community; they can open their doors to an ex-offender.

-We’ve been working with the London Employer Engagement Partnership Group to help make this happen.
 If we can better understand employer’s needs, we can work inside prisons to help offenders gain the skills they need before they’re released.

-The benefits for employers who recruit ex-offenders
+The benefits of recruiting ex-offenders

-Employers may believe that ex-offenders lack soft skills, such as honesty or reliability, but these perceptions are challenged by employers’ actual experience.
-Government research has shown that employers can see the benefits of recruiting through the prison sector:
+In fact, government research has shown that employers see the benefits of recruiting through the prison sector:

 • 86% of employers record positive experiences with ex-offenders